CognitiveScale/cortex-certifai-examples/models/containerized_model/examples/README.md

 The test script builds, runs and tests each of the examples in turn.

+The prediction services can either be run in docker locally, or in kubernetes using minikube.
+The scanner is run locally.

 ## H2O MOJO examples

 h2o_auto_insurance - h2o mojo, regression